 Toledo Underground Station is on via Toledo in the famous Spanish Quarter in Naples.

 26. Visit Pompeii

 Mount Vesuvius erupted in 79 AD and destroyed the ancient towns of Pompeii and Herculaneum.
-The volcanic ash covered them for the next 1,700 years when they got discovered, appearing frozen in time.
+The volcanic ash covered them for the next 1,700 years when they were discovered, appearing frozen in time.
 Both Pompeii and Herculaneum are the most visited archeological sites in Italy.

 Pompeii was a refined Greco-Roman city with Etruscan roots.
 This highly cultivated city had the monumental main square (forum), a 20,000-seat amphitheater, marvelous villas, elegant houses, bakeries, bathhouses, taverns, brothels, etc. It was home to about 20,000 people at the time of destruction.

 Today the most popular Pompeii attractions are the Amphitheater (the oldest amphitheater of Ancient Rome, built in 70 BC), the Large Theater (another theatre with 5,000 seats), the Forum of Pompeii with the Temples of Venus, Apollo, and Jupiter, the grand Forum Baths ( public baths that served people of all social classes), Brothel of Pompeii, the Palaestra (open-air gym of Pompeii), and Villa Dei Misteri (with a famous fresco showing the initiation of a bride into a mystery cult), and the Garden of the Fugitives (with 13 body plaster casts.